How to recover data from iOS 9.3 iCloud backups

 - Download and install iPhone Backup Extractor for Mac OS X or Windows PC.

-We recommend you activate the Premium subscription to unlock all limitations and enjoy full access to your iCloud backup data.
-Please note that the Lite and Basic subscriptions will only let you see your available iCloud backup, its size and date, but not the actual data.
-Get now your Premiuml Subscription for iCloud backup access!
+We recommend you activate the Premium license to unlock all limitations and enjoy full access to your iCloud backup data.
+Please note that the Lite and Basic licenses will only let you see your available iCloud backup, its size and date, but not the actual data.
+Get now your Premium license for iCloud backup access!

-The Business subscription of the software can be used for up to 20 iCloud devices on 5 different PCs.
+The Business license of the software can be used for up to 20 iCloud devices on 5 different PCs.

 - Sign in to iCloud: